 Hiking in Glacier is a great national park activity for anyone.
-Sure, there may be some big hikes with steep climbs, sketchy exposure and high mileage, but there are also low elevation hikes to beautiful lakes and mellow trails with a great view.
-There is a walk for any ability and level of hiking.
-Getting out in Glacier is for everyone!
+Sure, there may be some big hikes with steep climbs, sketchy exposure and high mileage, but there are also plenty of options with a low elevation gain that offer great views.

-We pulled together six easy hikes in Glacier National Park—ranging from 4–12 miles round trip—that are good for those new to hiking, taking visitors out on the trail, or just a low-key half day.
+We pulled together six easy hikes in Glacier National Park—ranging from four to 12 miles round trip—that are good for all skill levels.

 The quick bop over to Avalanche won’t spare you the crowds, but it will earn you a worthwhile view on a totally doable trail.
 Leaving from the Trail of the Cedars Trailhead, the trail meanders up the gorge and next to an open valley (site of a 2011 avalanche), finally arriving at the dramatic Avalanche Lake just over two miles later.